EU AI Act: Frequently Asked Questions Answered

 - Deployers of deepfake systems must disclose that the content is artificially generated or manipulated.

-These obligations apply to limited-risk systems and above.
-Failure to comply falls under the Tier 2 fine structure (up to 15 million EUR or 3% of global annual turnover).
+These apply to limited-risk systems and up.
+Skip them and you land in the Tier 2 fine bracket: up to 15 million EUR or 3% of global annual turnover.

 17. What Role Do National Authorities Play?

-Each EU member state must designate at least one national competent authority and one market surveillance authority to oversee and enforce the AI Act (Article 70).
-These authorities are responsible for:
+Enforcement does not all happen in Brussels.
+Each EU member state has to designate at least one national competent authority and one market surveillance authority to oversee and enforce the AI Act (Article 70).
+Their job:

 - Monitoring compliance in their jurisdiction